Learning Means the World’ Primary Curriculum for International Schools

 With thoroughly planned and resourced cross-curricular theme units, “Learning Means the World” puts important world issues like conservation, conflict, culture and communication at the heart of learning.

-LMTW@HOME is our brand-new home learning version of our ‘Learning means the World’ Curriculum!
+LMTW@HOME is our home learning version of our ‘Learning means the World’ Curriculum!

 Designed to help pupils seamlessly continue their learning across the curriculum, we have adapted the ‘Learning Means the World’ thematic units so they are specifically suited to a home learning environment.

-What our schools are saying about our ‘Learning Means the World’ Curriculum…
+What schools are saying about the ‘Learning Means the World’ Curriculum…

 What’s special about ‘Learning Means the World’?